There was some mild skepticism about shorting the housing market.

 A lot of credit for The Big Short’s ability to tell what’s really a depressing story about greed that ruined countless lives in a lively and relatively upbeat fashion goes to McKay.
 Watching how well it’s put together it’s difficult to believe his entire background is in comedy, and not just any comedy, either, but Ferrell’s brand of ridiculous humour.
 This serves as an eye opener for McKay’s talent, and he’s sure to be given lots of leeway moving forward.

-While I’m not always impressed with the Best Picture contenders, The Big Short deserved it, and had it won I wouldn’t have had an issue.
+While we’re not always impressed with the Best Picture contenders, The Big Short deserved it, and had it won, we wouldn’t have had an issue.
 As such, there’s not much to complain about.
 If there is one thing, though, it’d be the length.
-It’s not excessively long at a little over two hours, but it does drag a bit in the middle — to the point that I remember pausing at one point and being surprised how much remained.
+It’s not excessively long at a little over two hours, but it does drag a bit in the middle — to the point that we remember pausing at one point and being surprised how much remained.
 Nothing really stands out as pure filler, but a little tightening wouldn’t have hurt.

 THE BONUS FEATURES